DNSCrypt/doh-server/README.md

 Encrypted DNS Server forwards DoH queries to Nginx or `rust-doh` when a TLS connection is detected, or directly responds to DNSCrypt queries.

-It also provides caching, metrics, and TCP connection reuse in order to mitigate exhaustion attacks.
+It also provides DNS caching, server-side filtering, metrics, and TCP connection reuse in order to mitigate exhaustion attacks.

 Unless the front-end is a CDN, an ideal setup is to use `rust-doh` behind `Encrypted DNS Server`.